digital-work-lab/digital-work-lecture/slides/00-orga.md

 <!-- Philosophical foundations -->

 <!-- - Relying on scientific evidence is important.
 Understanding what practitioners do is important.  -->
-- In digital work, science and practice inform each other.
+- Science and practice inform each other.
-	- Unlike in fields like medicine, scientists are not the only producers of knowledge.
+	- Scientists are not the only producers of knowledge in this field (unlike in medicine, for example).
 	- It is valid to study how practitioners commonly work or how outstanding performers work, especially when there is limited scientific evidence.
 	- To do that, it is important to appreciate differences in scientific knowledge, including theories, methods, and evidence.

-- We focus on **understanding** changes (as an observer), and on **applying** repertoire of techniques, methods, as well as underlying theory and evidence to shape digital work.
+- We focus on **understanding** changes as well as underlying theory and evidence to shape digital work, and on **applying** repertoire of techniques and methods.

 - The course is an opportunity to adapt, test, and refine the methods that work best for you.